PaulBautin/salience-network-multiscale-switch/docs/usage.md

 ## Figure 2

-**`scripts/figure_2_distance.py`** — Tests whether structural connectivity (SC), geodesic distance (GD), and microstructure profile covariance (MPC) differ between vertices at the high vs. low end of the MPC gradient, within and across all 7 Yeo networks.
+**`scripts/figure_2_distance.py`** — Computes the connectivity-weighted MPC gradient projection per other-network vertex (SC, GD, and MPC weights) and correlates the z-scored projection maps with the whole-brain FC gradient (Spearman, spin-test corrected).
+Figure 2B replicates the MPC projection across all 7 Yeo networks.
 All analysis runs at fsLR-5k resolution (9,684 vertices).

 Requires `figure_1a_t1map.py` to have been run first (produces `data/dataframes/figure_1a_pni_to_mics.csv`).